How Does Venous Reflux Happen?

 When you notice the appearance of varicose veins on your legs or experience sensations like itching or swelling, it’s beneficial to be evaluated at The Center for Advanced Vein Therapy.
 By treating venous insufficiency early, you may prevent the progression of the symptoms and signs.

 What Treatments are Available?

 Based on the severity of your varicose veins and venous reflux, you will receive treatment options.
 Initially, most patients will receive compression stockings that place pressure on the microcirculation and force blood upward, improving venous return.

-Treatment options include foam sclerotherapy, which uses a liquid solution to irritate and close diseased veins, as well as Clarivein and Radiofrequency Ablation (Venefit Procedure).
+Treatment options include foam sclerotherapy, which uses a liquid solution to irritate and close diseased veins, as well as Radiofrequency Ablation, VenaSeal™ glue, Varithena™ foam, and ClariVein™.
 Microphlebectomy is another minimally invasive treatment option that removes the varicose vein from the body.

-If you are experiencing any symptoms of varicose veins, it’s time to schedule an evaluation.
-Contact The Center for Advanced Vein Therapy at 267-728-7440 and schedule a consultation.
+If you are experiencing any symptoms of Venous Reflux, it’s time to schedule an evaluation.
+Contact The Center for Advanced Vein Therapy at 267-728-7440 to schedule a consultation.